Some of the links on this site are affiliate links.

 3M is the definition of big boring company, and are known for their safe plays in the stock market world.

-Their dividend yield is at a higher 3.5%, and their payout ratio is something to have caution about sitting at a high 65%.
+Their dividend yield is at a higher 4.13%, and their payout ratio is a smidge high, sitting at 53%.

-However, they have been consistent in their annual dividend increase for 62 years.
+However, they have been consistent in their annual dividend increase for 64 years – an incredibly rare feat.

-Recently, they have been prioritizing healthcare-related products (like masks) and home improvement, which has bolstered their stock value.
+They have recently prioritized healthcare-related products (like masks) and home improvement, which has bolstered their stock value.

 While they are heavily investing in their R&D to stay competitive, some of their developments and engineering talent are being scooped up by sexier tech companies.